 The Paul Bruhn Historic Revitalization Grant Program fosters economic development in rural communities through the rehabilitation of historic properties.
-The intent of this program is to provide funds to the recipient (referred to as prime grantees) that is regranted to projects that have been selected through a locally administered competitive process.
-Prime grantees determine the focus and criteria for their subgrant program and develop their own application process and criteria for choosing which buildings will receive subgrants.
+The intent of this program is to provide funds to the recipient (referred to as prime grantees) that can be regranted to projects that have been selected through a locally administered competitive process (or subgrant programs).
+Recipients design and administer the award to subgrantees via subgrant programs where the prime grantee determines the eligibility of these community resources.
 Subgrants could be limited to a single town, made available to rural communities in a particular county, or throughout a multi-county region or an entire state.
-Prime grantees cannot use grant funds for their own properties or submit applications for individual buildings or preselected projects.
+Prime grantees cannot use grant funds for their own properties or submit applications for individual buildings or pre-selected projects.